secretgraph/secretgraph/README.md

 # TODO

+-   introduce hashToken:
+    -   switch from plainly hashing a token to using argon2id with versioned parameter sets (otherwise it is possible to choke the server)
+    -   simplify encrypted config by using such a token string
+    -   use argon2id instead of pkdf2
+    -   hash only public keys like always
 -   HashEntry: multiple action types for a hash cause multiple seperate actions, display it nicer
 -   ClusterEditor: show somehow the id of a named cluster
 -   complete share